haiderrizvi92/DevOps/README.md

 ## Continuous Deployment
 Continuous deployment is basically when teams rely on a fully-automated pipeline.
 This practice fully eliminates any manual steps and automates the entire process.
 Therefore, continuous deployment ensures that code is continuously being pushed into production.

+## Benefits of Cloud

+### Cost Savings
+Cost saving is one of the biggest Cloud Computing benefits.
+It helps you to save substantial capital cost as it does not need any physical hardware investments.
+Also, you do not need trained personnel to maintain the hardware.
+The buying and managing of equipment is done by the cloud service provider.

+### Strategic edge
+Cloud computing offers a competitive edge over your competitors.
+It is one of the best advantages of Cloud services that helps you to access the latest applications any time without spending your time and money on installations.

+### High Speed
+Cloud computing allows you to deploy your service quickly in fewer clicks.
+This faster deployment allows you to get the resources required for your system within fewer minutes.

+### Back-up and restore data
+Once the data is stored in a Cloud, it is easier to get the back-up and recovery of that, which is otherwise very time taking process on-premise.

+### Automatic Software Integration
+In the cloud, software integration is something that occurs automatically.
+Therefore, you don’t need to take additional efforts to customize and integrate your applications as per your preferences.

+### Reliability
+Reliability is one of the biggest benefits of Cloud hosting.
+You can always get instantly updated about the changes.

+### Mobility
+Employees who are working on the premises or at the remote locations can easily access all the could services.
+All they need is an Internet connectivity.

+### Unlimited storage capacity
+The cloud offers almost limitless storage capacity.
+At any time you can quickly expand your storage capacity with very nominal monthly fees.